durw4rd/summer-hoops-scheduler/README.md

 **Swapping Slots**
 1. Click "Offer for swap" on your current session
+2. If you have multiple slots, choose which one to offer for swap
-2. Pick the session you want instead
+3. Pick the session you want instead
-3. Wait for someone to accept the swap
+4. Wait for someone to accept the swap

 **Reassigning Slots**
 1. Click "Reassign" on your session